-The climbing to the peak literally starts some metres away from the hut.
-Follow the marking – white-red-white for the classical route – and after approximately 30 minutes of climbing along a narrow rocky path, you will reach a fork where the path splits in two.
+The climbing to the peak literally starts some meters away from the hut Vihren.
+Follow the marking – white-red-white for the classical route – and after approximately 30 minutes of climbing along a narrow rocky path, you will reach a “fork” where the path splits in two.

 Kabata – Vihren Mount

-When you reach the top all the inconveniences of the route will lose significance.
-The views before you are hard to describe.
-If the weather is good, you can see Pirin Mountain in all its glamour, Koncheto, Kutelo, as well as Rila Mountain and Malashevska Mountain which are nearby.
+When you reach the top of Pirin Mountain, all the minor inconveniences of the whole route will lose their significance.
+The views before you will be hard to describe.
+If the weather is good, you’ll see Pirin Mountain in all its glamor, along with Koncheto, Kutelo, Rila Mountain, and Malashevska Mountain, which are also nearby.

-The time required to reach the top is approximately three – three and a half hours depending on your physical condition.
+The time required to reach the top is approximately three to three and a half hours depending on your physical condition.

-This route also begins from Vihren hut.
-It coincides with the classical route until the fork where this one goes to the right, “Through Kazanite” instead of going to the left
+If you are an experienced mountaineer, you can opt for climbing the route that reaches the peak from the north slope.
+This pathway also begins from the Vihren hut.
+It overlaps with the classical route until the “fork” where this one goes to the right – through Kazanite – instead of going to the left.

-Consider that while the path of the classical route goes around the peak and is therefore much easier, this route leads you through fairly steep segments so you should be really well-prepared to choose this option.
+Consider that while the path of the classical route goes around the peak and is therefore much easier, this route leads you through fairly steep segments.
+So, you should be really well-prepared before choosing this option.

-Once the stage is completed (it will take you at least an hour) you have to make an acute turn, to walk along a steep path cut into the rock that will lead you to Kazana shelter.
+Once the stage is completed (it will take you at least an hour), you have to make a sharp turn and walk along a steep path cut into the rock that will lead you to Kazana shelter.

-There you can stop for a short rest and enjoy the views of the permanent snow areas, the walls of Vihren Mount and of Kazanite cirque.
+There, you can stop for a short rest and enjoy the views of the permanently snow-covered areas, Vihren Mount’s walls, and Kazanite cirque.

 Kazanite are two cirques – the Big one and the Small one.
-They are lying between Premkata saddle and Vihren and Kutelo peaks.
+They are lying between the Premkata saddle and Vihren and Kutelo peaks.
 Their name (“Cauldrons”) comes from the fact that they look like big cauldrons.
-Their slopes are steep and there is permanent snow area on the bottom of the Big Kazan.
+Their slopes are steep, and there is a permanent snow area on the bottom of the Big Kazan.

 The path continues through Kazanite.
-Keep in mind that in some parts you will have to climb nearly vertically and you may need to use all four limbs.
-In 10-20 minutes you will reach the saddle that separates Vihren and Kutelo mounts.
+Keep in mind that you will have to climb nearly vertically in some parts of the route, and you may need to use all four limbs.
+In 10-20 minutes, you will reach the saddle that separates Vihren and Kutelo mounts.

-At that point you can choose whether to continue to Vihren or to deviate and reach the other peak – Kutelo and Koncheto.
+At that point, you can choose whether to continue to the Vihren summit or to turn and reach two other beautiful mountains’ peaks – Kutelo and Koncheto.

-If you aim at climbing Vihren, you have to turn to the south-west and to start the substantial climbing to the top.
-The terrain is steep, rocks and marble are slippery and therefore you should be very careful.
-Continue along the path and in 40-50 minutes you will reach your final destination – Vihren Mount.
+If you aim to climb Vihren, you have to turn to the southwest and start the actual climbing to the top.
+The terrain is steep, and the rocks and marble are slippery, so you should be very careful.
+Nevertheless, continue along the path, and in 40-50 minutes, you will reach your final destination – Vihren Mount.

-If you are in good physical shape you could also make a longer hike, climbing the peak following the classical route (south slope) and climbing down along the north slope through Kazanite, Kutelo mount and Koncheto before getting back to Vihren hut.
+If you are in good physical shape, you could also make a longer hike by climbing up the peak through the classical route (south slope) and going down the north slope through Kazanite, Kutelo mount, and Koncheto before getting back to the Vihren hut.

-Route Vihren hut – Vihren Mount – Kutelo Mount – Koncheto – Banski Suhodol Mount
+Route Vihren Vut – Vihren Mount – Kutelo Mount – Koncheto – Banski Suhodol Mount

 This route is not appropriate for people who are not experienced mountaineers or are afraid of heights.
-The trek is approximately 5-6 hours long and the terrain is hard.
-If you don’t feel completely prepared you’d better to avoid it.
+The trek is approximately 5-6 hours long, and the terrain is hard.
+If you don’t feel completely prepared, you’d better avoid it.

-If you decide to do the trek anyways, these are the stages:
+If you decide to do the trek anyway, these are the stages.

 Vihren hut is the starting point.
-Follow the marking of the classical route and in about 3 hours you’ll reach the top.
+From there, follow the marking of the classical route, and in about 3 hours, you’ll reach the top.

 Vihren Mount – Premkata